devinamos24/Group2_HW3_CSC346/03_ElementArrays/README.md

 } while ((node = node.getNextSibling()) != null);
 ```
 `Note:` Many browsers will treat empty white-spaces or new lines as text nodes, Internet Explorer will not.
-This causes a problem when using the properties: firstChild, lastChild, nextSibling, previousSibling within your code.
+This causes a problem when using the properties: firstChild, lastChild, nextSibling, and previousSibling within your code.
 To avoid navigating to empty text nodes, we use the if statement to check the node type.

 `Additional Notes:` It is important to tread carefully with DOM.
-This is because the nodes don't always have an important meaning!
+Nodes don't always have an important meaning!
 Like stated above, there are nodes between each element that are there just for the newline character.

 ## Resources